 From ‘Hannibal‘ to Patrick Bateman from ‘American Psycho‘, psychopaths in movies and TV shows have always been luring viewers with their depiction of the darker side of human nature.
-And it’s not like we aspire to be like them or intend to act out their malevolent motives, but there sure is something about these characters that we truly admire; especially when the actors playing them manage to perfectly encapsulate the inner working of a typical psychopath.
+And it’s not like we aspire to be like them or intend to act out their malevolent motives, but there sure is something about these characters that we truly admire, especially when the actors playing them manage to encapsulate the inner workings of a typical psychopath perfectly.

 The Contrast

-In the early moments of the movie itself, it is established that Javier is not satisfied with his new life.
-In several scenes, a stark contrast is created between Javier’s old and current lifestyle.
+In the movie’s early moments, it is established that Javier is not satisfied with his new life.
+A stark contrast is created in several scenes between Javier’s old and current lifestyle.
 One scene, in particular, shows a leaking tap at his old luxurious home and then after he moves to his new home, a very similar scene is depicted in which he glares at a leaky tap in his kitchen.
 The only difference between the two scenes is that the tap of his old home is stainless and very well represents his old life, while the tap in the other scene is rusty and reflects on his present mediocre life.

-Javier gets so absorbed in his luxuries that he forgets about everything else he ever valued.
+Javier gets so absorbed in his luxuries that he forgets everything he ever valued.
 Using a spare set of keys, he keeps revisiting his old home when its occupants are not around.
 As his obsession with his old life grows, he enviously admires everything that Tomas has.
-When he goes through his computer, he discovers that Tomas had some serious drinking problems in the past and using this to his advantage, Javier sets out to sabotage his life.
-And with this, he not only intends to get his old home back but is also determined to get Tomas’ wife and daughter as well.
+When he goes through his computer, he discovers that Tomas had some serious drinking problems in the past, and using this to his advantage, Javier sets out to sabotage his life.
+And with this, he not only intends to get his old home back but is also determined to get Tomas’ wife and daughter.

 Javier first follows Tomas to his alcohol recovery group therapy sessions and pretends to be an alcoholic himself.
-He then befriends Tomas to be able to directly interact with his family.
+He then befriends Tomas to be able to interact with his family directly.
 After meeting his family, he creates misunderstandings between Tomas and his wife by convincing her that he’s still an alcoholic.
-While he’s executing this, Javier seems to tick all the right boxes which prove that he is a psychopath.
+While he’s executing this, Javier seems to tick all the right boxes, which proves that he is a psychopath.
 When he leaves his own family just to live his old lavish life, he shows how shallow he is when it comes to having feelings or emotions of any kind.
-Not even once does he question his intentions and shows a weak ability to defer gratification.
+Not even once does he question his intentions and shows a weak ability to defer gratification?

 In the final moments of the film, Javier can be seen in his old lifestyle all over again.
 He starts working for a top-notch advertising company, he’s with a new wife who does not question his ways, he has a daughter who he feels is better than his real son, and most of all, he has his old home back.
 In the closing scenes, Javier looks at the stainless tap in his kitchen and finally feels satisfied with his life.
 He then opens the automatic shades of his new home and admires the view outside his window.